odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 * Clean up and repeat

 All HTTP request will run in-memory without a webserver.

-Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.

-> Some people prefer to create repository interfaces and replace it with an empty
-> implementation for testing.
-Of course you can do this as well,
-> but the technical effort for testing is much higher then.

 Ok, now add your first API test.
 Let's assume that you have implemented a RESTful API with Slim Framework.